Snazzah/kekbot/README.md

 Some not-so obvious things about this db:

 - `netTraded` is a counter for the total number of `currency` traded, across all users, to date.
-This is used with `"collectables" : [ .. "unlock": value ..`  and will make more rares become available once `netTraded` reaches this threshhold.
+This is used with `"collectibles" : [ .. "unlock": value ..`  and will make more rares become available once `netTraded` reaches this threshhold.
 KekBot will push out a notification when new rares become available..

 - `currencyReceived`; we sperately track how many of `currency` the user has recieved to date.
 This is for a future feature for `KekBot v2.X`.